 Pets from some countries don't need quarantine, and pets from certain other countries may be exempt from quarantine if they comply with permit terms.
 Expats should consult the Agriculture, Fisheries and Conservation Department of Hong Kong to see if their country requires quarantine, and to see what other formalities are required.

-There are a number of dedicated companies in Hong Kong who can help expats with importing pets.
-It is a complicated process, and it may require getting a permit for the animal prior to arrival, depending on which country it is being brought from.
+There are a number of dedicated companies in Hong Kong that can help expats with importing pets.